-Many have already noticed that humankind has reached a point where our mindset will lead to our own destruction.
-Time has come to realize this and take action, to lead us into a better evolution.
-Art can be a tool for comprehending the shifts in consciousness which humankind has been through and show us how we should reach a new understanding collectively, one that can lead us to save ourselves from destruction through a new evolution of consciousness.
+Many have already noticed that humankind has reached a point where our mindset is leading to our own destruction.
+Time has come to realize this urgent fact and take action, one that will guide us into a better evolution.
+Art can be a tool for comprehending the shifts in consciousness which humankind has been through and show us how we can reach a new understanding collectively, one that can save ourselves from destruction through a new evolution of consciousness.

 This new knowledge began separating man from nature by creating individual identity through Reason, and this great shift in consciousness lead to the evolution from the magical/mythical conception of things to the mental age.
 Art was the perfect tool for the collective sharing of that understanding.